Brisbane Materials

 Liquavista B.V., a display manufacturing company, develops electro-wetting displays in the Netherlands and internationally.
 It offers LiquavistaBright that offers a combination of brightness in natural light and bold contrast to video; LiquavistaColor, which enables eReader devices to offer bright, full color, and low power video capable displays; and LiquavistaVivid, a transflective mode display, which represents the eReader application.
 Its products are used in portable and mobile applications, such as phones, watches, cameras, DVD players, and automotive applications.
 The company was founded in 2006 and is based in Eindhoven, the Netherlands with additional offices in the Netherlands, the United Kingdom, and Hong Kong.

-Alverix specializes in point-of-care diagnostics technology, focusing on the design and manufacture of low-cost, handheld reader devices that deliver laboratory-level accuracy and precision.
-The company collaborates with diagnostic and OEM manufacturers to enhance test accuracy, improve portability, and develop new assays suitable for various settings, including physician offices, laboratory outreach, retail clinics, and home use.
-Alverix emphasizes strong product design, development, and high-volume manufacturing capabilities, positioning itself at the forefront of shifting diagnostic testing from traditional laboratories to locations where rapid results are essential for effective patient care.
+Alverix is a provider of point-of-care diagnostics technology that specializes in the design and manufacture of low-cost, handheld reader devices.
+These devices offer the precision and accuracy typically associated with laboratory instrumentation.
+Alverix collaborates with diagnostic and OEM manufacturers to enhance test accuracy, improve portability, and develop new assays suitable for various settings, including physician offices, laboratory outreach locations, retail clinics, and patient homes.
+With expertise in product design, development, and high-volume manufacturing, Alverix is at the forefront of advancing diagnostic testing from traditional laboratory environments to locations where timely results are essential for patient care.

 InPhase Technologies